Pre Physician Assistant Studies

 APPLYING & APPLICATION SERVICE

-Students typically apply at the end of junior year but your application cycle may be different depending on your circumstances.
-This is a competitive, year-long process; therefore, it is important to apply only when you are a competitive candidate.
-Student should become familiar with the application service used to apply to PA programs early.
+Students may be ready to apply at the end of junior year but it is becoming more common for students to apply senior year or later.
+It will depend on your current preparedness and circumstances.
+Applying is a competitive, year-long process; therefore, it is important to apply only when you are a competitive candidate.
+Students should become familiar with the application service used to apply to PA programs early in their cycle.
 HELPFUL VIDEO: Gap Year Before Medical School: How to Decide if it's Right for You

 GPA Calculators: